johnnguyencodes/vial-qmk/keyboards/cyboard/readme.md

 ## John's Notes

-The keymap and rules files are found in `keyboards/cyboard/imprint/imprint_function_row_underglow/keymaps/vial/`.
+The `keymap.c` and `rules.mk` files are found in `keyboards/cyboard/imprint/imprint_function_row_underglow/keymaps/vial/`.
 The keymap is based off this [Oryx layout](https://configure.zsa.io/voyager/layouts/nPqXx/rnjVj/3).

 Compile the firmware using this command from the root folder of this project:
 `qmk compile -kb cyboard/imprint/imprint_function_row_underglow -km vial`

 There will be an error regarding `tap_dance_actions`.
 Don't worry about that for now, you'll use Vial to configure it later.

 When you're ready to flash, ensure both sides of the Imprint are connected to each other, and the left (master) side is connected to the computer.
-Double-press the reset button on the left side of the Imprint near the USB-C ports.
-The device `RPI-RP2` will appear on your devices, indicating it is ready to be flashed.
+Double-press the reset button inside the small hole next to the USB-C ports on the master side of the Imprint.
+The device `RPI-RP2` will appear on your computer's devices, indicating it is ready to be flashed.

 To flash the firmware onto the keyboard, run this command from the root folder of this project:
 `qmk flash -kb cyboard/imprint/imprint_function_row_underglow -km vial`